irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ## Setting
 A number of parameters (e.g. LSTM learning rate, RF feature number, etc) are defined in the [Setting.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Setting.ipynb)

+## Code Setup

+1. In order to run the model, the packages need to be installed first using this code:
+`!pip install -r requirements.txt()`

+2. Running the ! main.py file will run the simulations

 ## Results